kouamojulesquentin/MAST-AnalogTest/Doxygen_Doc/MastDev/MastOptions.md

         Name of configuration algorithm used to select linker  (mux) path

       --max_cycle=<Positive integer with 'ms' or 's' suffix>
-        Maximal time to take into account an iApply
+        Maximal time to take into account an iApplyMaximal time between I/O cycles.
+        It corresponds to the maximal delay between an iApply assertion and its execution

       --min_cycle=<Positive integer with 'ms' or 's' suffix>
-        Minimal time between two physical interfaces streaming of data stream
+        Minimal time between two I/O cycles

       --protocol_parameters=<Protocol parameter(s)>
         Optional access interface protocol parameters